 - Association.
 The best case scenario would see the UK be granted the status of an Associated Country.
 This entitles UK organisations, including private companies, to apply for direct EU funding without any restrictions.
 In return for unrestricted access to EU R+D funds, the UK will most likely need to abide by the majority of existing European laws, including EU laws safeguarding the freedom of movement for European citizens a law which many UK citizens reject, and cited as a major reason for wanting to leave the EU.
 The UK will also need to contribute to the EU's research budget, although it will not have a formal channel for influencing how this budget is to be spent i.e. the definition of research priorities and the implementation innovation funding programmes. - Partial Association.
 If full Association cannot be secured, a second option to be considered is Partial Association agreement.
 An agreement of this type is currently in place between the EU and Switzerland.
 Partial Association gives the UK government more leeway as to the EU laws it abides by, and provides UK organisations, most likely academia and research institutes, access to a limited number of EU funding instruments focusing on research infrastructure and basic research.
 UK companies would not be hindered from participating in projects supported by EU funding, however UK companies would not receive any grant support for their contributions.
 To make up for this shortfall, the UK government may establish mechanisms for supporting their companies in EU projects.
 The risk of this approach for UK companies is that the UK government may restrict the amount of funding available (e.g. European funding can cover up to 100% of a company's project costs, whilst UK funding instruments usually cap project reimbursement at 50% of project costs).
 Under such an arrangement, European partners may be more reluctant to work with UK companies on collaborative projects, because the UK partner's funding will be subject to different conditions which could affect the smooth execution of the project.
 Finally, whilst the UK may favour such an agreement, the appetite of EU decision makers for it remains to be seen.
 Partial Association could be seen as the UK picking and choosing the EU bits it likes most.
 Following Brexit, European decision-makers will want to unequivocally demonstrate that a country's interests are best served within the EU club. - Third Country.
 A Third Country Association agreement would see UK organisations hold the same status as organisations operating out of the United States, Canada, and China.
 These organisations are able to participate in most EU projects but are not eligible for direct EU funding (with few exceptions), and in many cases not supported by national governments.
-In addition, projects including third country organisations must convincingly argue why the addition of such an organisation.
+In addition, projects including third country organisations must convincingly argue why the addition of such an organisation is justified, and why their contribution could not be sourced from an EU organisation.
 For many UK companies these consequences present significant obstacles to their future participating in EU projects.
-It would be regarded as a diplomatic failure if the UK government could not expect this to happen unless the UK government takes the decision to fully break off its relationship with the EU, or if the predetermined timeline for concluding withdrawal arrangements is overrun.
+It would be regarded as a diplomatic failure if the UK government could not secure a better deal for UK companies than a Third Country Status and we do not expect this to happen unless the UK government takes the decision to fully break off its relationship with the EU, or if the predetermined timeline for concluding withdrawal arrangements is overrun.